 The circuit is tough on tires, however, because of the wide range of corners and the hard braking at the end of the straights - accounting for 17% of the full lap.
 Moreover, the track temperature often reaches 60 degrees Celsius, or 140 degrees Fahrenheit, which is also difficult for both car and driver.
 Seasonal downpours of rain have also created their own hazards, including the early termination of the 2009 event when monsoon rains made driving impossible.

-Some general improvements to paddock and spectator facilities have sinced been approved and the circuit was extensively resurfaced in 2016 by Dromo srl, the Italian circuit consultancy.
+Some general improvements to paddock and spectator facilities have since been approved and the circuit was extensively resurfaced in 2016 by Dromo srl, the Italian circuit consultancy.
 The new surface was designed to have additional grip in wet weather running, while several run-off areas were also upgraded.
-The major change came with the re-confguration of the final turn, which retained its original layout but was re-proiled to became an off-camber curve, partly to encourage different racing lines being used.
+The major change came with the re-configuration of the final turn, which retained its original layout but was re-profiled to became an off-camber curve, partly to encourage different racing lines being used.
 It was not universally popular with riders or drivers, but did make a major difference to drainage - an important factor given the monsoon-like downpours the circuit often experiences.

 Ironically, the changes came as Sepang's bosses were in the process of falling out of love with F1.
-With the constant escalation in hosting fees and reducing audience sizes, the decision was taken not to renew the contract, so 2017's event, won by Max Verstappen, would prove to be the last for the forseeable future.
+With the constant escalation in hosting fees and reducing audience sizes, the decision was taken not to renew the contract, so 2017's event, won by Max Verstappen, would prove to be the last for the foreseeable future.
 Instead, the circuit is focussing on its MotoGP and World Superbike events, which continue to prove to be very popular events.

 During 2020 the circuit elected to let its FIA Grade One certification lapse, although this was largely due to the coronavirus pandemic and could be re-certified in future.